 How to implement:

-- Train SDRs to review and customize AI-generated content before sending it, rather than using outputs as-is
+• Train SDRs to review and customize AI-generated content before sending it, ensuring personalization and accuracy

-- Give SDRs control over when and how they use AI rather than forcing it into every workflow
+• Give SDRs control over when and how they use AI allowing them to choose when and how they use AI

 Example: Have AI analyze your CRM data every morning and flag the five best prospects for each SDR to contact that day.
 The AI explains why each prospect looks ready to buy, but SDRs decide how to reach out.
 They might call one, email another, and save the third for next week based on what they know about the account.